-But as thousands begin writing their own memoir we call “life”, there is one problem we eventually encounter: there are just too many stories, and not all of them can fit.
+But as thousands attempt writing about their own personal experiences, there is one problem we eventually encounter: there are just too many stories, and not all of them can fit.

-Whether it’s via a published book, a diary, or a Footprint profile, summarizing our life story for the purposes of preserving it in our family’s history can be a daunting task.
-And I will be honest – given the plethora of memories to pick from, it’s one that even I am afraid to take on sometimes.
+Whether it’s via a published book, a diary, or a Footprint profile, summarizing our life story and preserving the poignant moments can be a daunting task.
+And I will be honest – given the plethora of life’s moments to pick from, it’s one that even I am afraid to take on sometimes.

-Our life is one massive story.
-And thus it isn’t something we can summarize at the dinner table or over a weekend.
+Our life is one massive…very complicated story.
+And thus it isn’t something we can summarize at the dinner table or with a quick weekend write-up.

 1: Don’t sweat the small stuff.

 Let’s pick one simple story from this past week as an example.
 My family and I recently got to spend some time with friends in NYC.
 They don’t live locally and thus we rarely get to see them throughout the year.
 So this get-together was a special treat which made for a memorable day.

 Now let’s say I decide to write about this experience in my Footprint.
 This is where I will ask the inevitable question: “what should I say?”

 Because this memory alone is filled with both meaningful, and meaningless details.